Skip to content

 Case 4: Delayed delivery leading to increased returns

 A well-known online gift retailer noticed that they were experiencing a sudden peak in returns, so started collecting customer reviews to find out why.
-After analysing the insight, they noticed that the majority of the negative reviews were about gifts arriving too late, often missing the occasion and then ending up being useless.
+After analyzing the insight, they noticed that the majority of the negative reviews were about gifts arriving too late, often missing the occasion and then ending up being useless.
 The business had recently swapped courier companies, so took swift action to return to their previous delivery provider.
 A few weeks after, the returns had plummeted, and posts from unhappy customers on social media quickly got lost amongst the positive ones.

 Market research insights vs consumer insights: what vs why